raymondadouglas/raymondadouglas.github.io/about.markdown

 ### Aesthetics

 I'm going with minimalism.
 This is basically the [default primer theme](https://github.com/pages-themes/primer), but I tinted the background a little and replaced blue links with dotted underlines that darken when you hover over them.
+I also decided to add a parallax dot effect in the background, because I wanted the site to feel slightly more distinct.

 ### A Brief History